A founder has an idea. A founder builds the solution. A founder tries to sell it.

-Before your developer starts working on the MVP, it’s crucial to organize categories like ‘must-have,’ ‘nice-to-have’, and ‘don’t care.’
+Before your team of developers starts working on the MVP, it’s crucial to organize categories like ‘must-have,’ ‘nice-to-have’, and ‘don’t care’ and come up with an MVP cost of including these features.
 Then ask the developer to work accordingly.
 This will lessen the chances of failure.

-The scope of MVP development cost depends on the business requirements.
+Apart from the market demand, the MVP pricing depends upon the business and functional requirements.
 If we take the example of an eCommerce website, the possible MVP options could be:

 - The first version of the MVP is simple, where users navigate as per categories of the product such as apparel, appliances, healthcare products, etc.

 - The second version might be more complex – collect data related to customer preference and make recommendations accordingly.

 - The third version will be even more complex, keeping the business perspective in mind, which is more expensive to develop.

 The type of product to be built is also a key factor to consider when determining the MVP cost.
 For example, gaming apps need lots of graphics and other built-in mobile mechanisms, whereas a business app deals with content, database management systems, and high-security features.

 Organize and identify the estimated technology stack for your MVP.
 Whether you are a techie or a novice, you can always ask for recommendations, and see what your development team suggests.